Help the TAHARKA BROTHERS get activism onto wheels with a new ice cream truck! Let's bring the cold good stuff directly to the people. Read more

 2 backers All gone!

 GLAM!
 Two tickets to a premiere screening and after party at the Tribeca Film Festival in New York in May 2014.
 PLUS 2 Taharka Brothers t-shirts and five 24x36 posters autographed by your big brothers.
-AND an ice cream party for 20 people for 2 hours if you are in the DC/ Maryland area.Estimated delivery:Ships within the US only
+AND an ice cream party for 20 people for 2 hours if you are in the DC/ Maryland area.Estimated delivery:Only ships to: United States

 2 backers All gone!